Seblivion/Roll-Call-with-NodeJS-TS-and-Jest/README.md

 ## How to run
 * Compile to build js-files used to run the program (must always be done before testing new changes) - "npm run build"
 * Run all test files - "npm run test"

+## To do
+* Add more tests
+* Add client interface or API for user interaction